 If the Company does not meet the minimum threshold goals, then the PSUs for that year will not vest.
-For fiscal year 2018, the target level was equal to 2.1% of sales.
-During fiscal year 2018, the Company achieved an operating margin of 3.6%.
+For fiscal year 2019, the target operating margin was equal to 6.0%.
+For fiscal year 2019, the Company achieved an adjusted operating margin of 1.53%.
+Therefore, no PSUs vested in 2020 for the 2019 portion of the award.